MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/scheduling/ResourceTerritory.md

 ---
-title: ResourceTerritory - Common Data Model | Microsoft Docs
+title: ResourceTerritory in scheduling - Common Data Model | Microsoft Docs
 description: Allows to specify for which territory a resource could provide services for
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Resource Territory
+# Resource Territory in scheduling

 Allows to specify for which territory a resource could provide services for